-We intend to launch regulatory activities in 2024 to design a regulatory approval pathway for ibezapolstat in the EU, the United Kingdom ("UK"), Canada and possibly Japan.
-We commenced this international regulatory pathway by obtaining micro, small and medium-sized enterprises ("SME") designation from the European Medicines Agency in February 2024.
+We initiated regulatory activities in 2024 in Europe to design a regulatory approval pathway for ibezapolstat in the EU.
+We will initiate similar regulatory activities in 2025 in Japan, the United Kingdom ("UK") and Canada.
+We have obtained small and medium-sized enterprises ("SME") designation from the European Medicines Agency in February 2024.
 The SME designation provides much reduced fees associated with the drug development pathway and close interaction with the regulatory authorities throughout the drug development process.
+In addition, in December 2024, we received regulatory guidance from the European Medicines Agency confirming acceptability of our Phase 3 clinical trial protocol and the pathway forward to regulatory submission for approval if the Phase 3 clinical trial is successful.